Houston Field House: Early history

+In January 1950, H. L. (Jack) Garren began working as the new manager of the RPI Field House.
+Garren came to Troy from Lake Placid, New York, where he had supervised the construction of all facilities for the 1932 Winter Olympics, and continued to manage the venues—including the Olympic Arena—until he left his position in December 1949.
+Garren's objective was to promote local interest in hockey and figure skating at the RPI Field House; he soon began a offering a program of public skating sessions at the new venue and organized the RPI Figure Skating Club.
+By mid-January, Thomas F. Lockhart, the business manager for the New York Rangers and president of the Eastern Amateur Hockey League (EAHL), visited Garren and expressed an interest in the possibility of playing New York Rovers games in Troy.
+Two months later, the Rovers switched three of their home games from Madison Square Garden in New York City to the RPI Field House as an experiment to gauge interest.
+The Rovers went on to schedule nine of their regular season home contests at the RPI Field House during both the 1950–1951 and 1951–1952 seasons.
+Although the Rovers were disbanded in August 1952, the team's success in Troy led to the city being granted an expansion franchise in the EAHL that same month.
+The RPI Field House was the home of the Troy Uncle Sam's Trojans during the 1952–1953 season, but the EAHL did not operate the following season due to a lack of teams.

 On December 27, 1951, the Field House hosted the first annual RPI Invitational Tournament.
 The first tournament featured 8 schools playing 12 games over three days, and was won by Brown University.
 The following year, the tournament was cut to 4 teams playing a round-robin schedule over 3 days, which remained the tournament's format until 1982, when it gained a 2nd-day consolation game/championship game format.
 The RPI Invitational was the nation's oldest in-season invitational tournament in college hockey until its final iteration in 2010.

 Throughout the 1950s, several RPI sporting events were held at the RPI Field House, including basketball, tennis, wrestling, and pistol and rifle shooting.

-In March 1959, the Field House hosted the NCAA tournament known today as the Frozen Four.
-North Dakota won its first of several NCAA championships, defeating Michigan State, Boston College, and St. Lawrence.
-Three of the tournament's four games went into overtime.
+In March 1959, the RPI Field House hosted the 1959 NCAA men's ice hockey tournament (known today as the Frozen Four).
+North Dakota won its first of several NCAA championships, defeating Michigan State in overtime of the championship game.
+Three of the tournament's four games went into overtime, which also included semifinal and consolation games with Boston College and St. Lawrence.
+The tournament took place over a three-day period and drew over 17,000 attendees.